 The offers are in line and the prices compare well with the largest competitors.

 Different from the still independently working Fotolia site, within Adobe Stock there is no differentiation in image resolution.
 All prices are valid for whatever resolution the customer needs within their design.

-Here at MyStockPhoto you can find a more depth article from contributors perspective.
+Here at MyStockPhoto, you can find a more depth article from the contributors' perspective.